kids-first/kf-alignment-workflow/docs/KFDRC_GATK_HC_MOD_PLOIDY_README.md

 # Kids First DRC GATK HaplotypeCaller Modified Ploidy BETA Workflow
 This is a research workflow for users wishing to modify the ploidy of certain regions of their existing GVCF calls.
+This uses the `coalescent` genotype model, equivalent to GATK 3.8 from Sentieon, a close analog of the original production workflow GATK 3.5 (via 4beta).

 ## Inputs
 ### Ploidy-related